satyam19arya/Terraform/README.md

 vi graph.dot
 cat graph.dot | dot -Tsvg > graph.svg
 `

+###  Debugging Terraform
+Terraform has detailed logs which can be enabled by setting the TF_LOG environment variable to any value.
+You can set TF_LOG to one of the log levels TRACE, DEBUG, INFO, WARN or ERROR to change the verbosity of the logs

+Note : To persist logged output you can set TF_LOG_PATH in order to force the log to always be appended to a specific file when logging is enabled

 ### HCL
 HCL (HashiCorp Configuration Language) is the primary language used for writing configuration files.
 HCL is used to define and configure infrastructure resources and settings in a declarative manner.
 Terraform uses HCL to interpret the infrastructure requirements specified in the configuration files and take appropriate actions to create, modify, or delete resources accordingly.